Here I’m presenting my unbiased SiteGround web hosting review.

 Very few people who have a large website/super popular blog getting millions of visits per month need this kind of setup.

-For the dedicated hosting, they have an exclusive selection of stable and high-performing hardware like Intel Xeon series CPU, DDR3 RAM, and SATA drives for storage.
+For the dedicated hosting, they have an exclusive selection of stable and high-performing hardware like Intel Xeon series CPU, DDR3 RAM, and SSD storage.

 And everything here is fully managed by a team of experts that set up your server, keeps its software up to date to match with the latest technology and trends, monitor your beast for 24/7 and blazing fast VIP support by real experts through chat, tickets or phone whatever you prefer.

-SiteGround’s dedicated hosting has numerous features like WHM & cPanel, Softaculous auto installer.
-Apache/Nginx & CentOS, Exim Mail server, IP Table Firewall, and SSH Access, etc.
+SiteGround’s dedicated hosting has numerous features like WHM & cPanel, Softaculous auto-installer.
+Apache/Nginx & CentOS, Exim Mail server, IP Table Firewall, and SSH Access.

 Here are the different plans for SiteGround dedicated hosting.

-This dedicated plan is available at a monthly price tag of $429 where performance booster can be added for extra $50.
+This dedicated plan is available at a monthly price tag of $729.

-SiteGround also offers enterprise-level hosting which is custom built server as per client’s requirements.
-In that case, setting everything could take time because SiteGround is more quality focused.
+SiteGround also offers enterprise-level hosting which is a custom-built server as per the client’s requirements.
+In that case, setting everything could take time because SiteGround focuses more on quality.